What Does Table Top Exercise Mean?

 Frequently Asked Questions

-Q: What are the benefits of conducting tabletop exercises?
+What are the benefits of conducting a Table Top Exercise?